overminder/kitchen-sink/plt-and-algo/the-little-typer-kt/README.md

 ### Synopsis

-Try to implement the Pie language from `The Little Typer`.
+Re-learn Normalization by Evaluation, by implementing the Pie language from `The Little Typer`.